shreeja29/authentication/README.md

 \i migration.sql

-#if you want to change port for backend go on app.js and change it there and also in app.js put your frontend port also or check it
+#if you want to change port for backend go on app.js and change it there

 #apis